 But as the Phoenician empire grew stronger, their resentment of being attacked and robbed by the occasional bandit tribe enticed them to create a standing army to protect their interests.
 That army gave them power, the power corrupted and the Phoenician empire began its gradual decline.
 Meanwhile, Rome was a minor settlement on the Latin side of the border between the territories of the Latins and the Etruscans.
 The Latins would ultimately assimilate the Etruscans, and by doing so, they assimilated the remnants of the Hittite empire, which had moved west from Lydia (modern Turkey; the area containing the seven churches addressed by John the Revelator).

 In the eighth or seventh century BC or so, he Lydians had invented something that would come to rule the trade world: the monetary coin.
 That little invention stopped the actual exchange of equally-valued goods and services, and produced a world in which one's possessions and skills could be represented by something that fitted in someone else's pocket.
 It became far more easy to pay soldiers, and thus expand armies.
 One could easily finance ventures abroad without actually having to leave one's house.
 And, most wonderfully, one could rob blind entire nations without having to launch a costly war, and amass wealth that could be precisely counted and compared to the next guy's.

 Rome evolved from being a nation of cashiers and dedicated administrators to a people obsessed with rules and law.
-And since law without a means to enforce it might as well not exists, Rome also began to develop its army and sent it wherever Rome felt its laws should apply.
+And since law without a means to enforce it might as well not exist, Rome also began to develop its army and sent it wherever Rome felt its laws should apply.
 Which was everywhere.